dolittle/Runtime/Documentation/Concepts/events.md

 ### EventType
 An `EventType` is the combination of an `EventTypeId` to uniquely identify the type of event it is and the event type's `Generation`.
 This decouples the event from a programming language and enables the renaming of events as the domain language evolves.
-Simply put, event types are a wrapper for the actual type of your event.
-They mask the underlying language-specific type implementation and conventions.

 For the Runtime, the event is just a JSON-string.
 It doesn't know about the event's content, properties, or type (in its respective programming language).
 The Runtime saves the event to the event store and then calls the respective [EventHandlers & Filters]({{< ref "event_handlers_and_filters" >}}).
 For this event to be serialized to JSON and then deserialized back to a type that the client's filters and event handlers understand, an event type is required.